 Season 3 Patrick Garr Season 3 Patrick Garr

-EPISODE 4: Breaking the Cycle with Michaela Fisher
+Episode 16 (S3E4): Breaking the Cycle w/ Michaela Fisher

 Michaela Fisher grew up in Appalachia, attending camp at CAP's Camp Shawnee, and cultivating a deep commitment to serving others.
 Now, she helps children and families in need as a mental health counselor with CAP's Family Life Counseling Services.
 Join us on this special episode as Michaela articulates the stigma surrounding mental health in Appalachia and how she is working to break the cycle of generational trauma in our region.